cemkata/simpleQuizEngine/readme.md

 - Save_format_sql - boolean to enable saving in sqlite db.
 - auto_open_in_browser - boolean to enable opening the page in the default browser.
 Used only by mainGUI.pyw
 - allow_selection_page - boolean to enable selection page.
 If not enabled opens the quiz selector.
 And the edditor is hidden check bellow point **Access in browser**
+- FileSize - Size in bytes of the DB file to generate warning if the file is too big

 ***set_python_path.txt (windows)***